EibenK/foundations-py/README.md

 - Lay a modular groundwork for use in future technical projects and interview preparation

 # Weekly Commitment
-- Daily: One new data structure and algorithm implemented per day
+- Daily: One new data structure or algorithm implemented per day
 - Weekly Review: Refactor, optimize, and document implementations